LORD-MicroStrain/Protocols/Wireless/Commands.md

 -------

-## Detailed Ping (v1)
+## Ping (v1)
 ``ASPP v1.0``

-The **Detailed Ping** command is used to check the communication between the Base Station and the Node, and gives more information (like node RSSI) than the Quick Ping command.
+The **Ping** command is used to check the communication between the Base Station and the Node, and gives more information (like node RSSI) than the Quick Ping command.
 This is useful for range tests.

 ##### Command:
 ```cpp